hawkeyexl/www/docs/slack.rst

   If you post about things that aren't relevant to the documentation field or the channel you're posting in, moderators might delete your messages.
   Make sure conversations stay relevant and not sales-focused, so you can have the chance to talk about work you're excited about.

+For example, a link to your own Hashnode or Medium article without being related to an ongoing conversation is Self-Promotional.
+Similarly, a post to a virtual meetup or "Office Hours" setting where the purpose is evangelizing your own product(s) is Self-Promotional (even if it's your companies work and not your own!).

 Here are some channels specifically for wholesome self-promotion:

 - **#job-posts-only** is the best place to post paid jobs.